chrixsaint/monty/README.md

 ```

-Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account:
+Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account):

 ```
 push 0 Push 0 onto the stack$